-North Carolina is involved with a settlement with the Department of Justice over adults with severe mental illness (and often co-occurring substance use) residing in adult care homes.
+North Carolina is involved with a settlement with DOJ over adults with SMI residing in adult care homes.
 The settlement was reached in the fall of 2012.
 It is an eight year plan to move a total of 3000 individuals into supportive community based housing.
 At this time the state is entering the fourth year of the eight year settlement.

-The overall plan is to assist two thousand individuals out of ACHs and an additional one thousand individuals who are residing in a state facility without appropriate housing and are at risk of entering an adult care home.
-In both the adult care home and hospital setting, LME/MCO staff start by providing "in reach" to individuals in these settings.
+The overall plan is to assist two thousand individuals out of ACHs and an additional thousand individuals who are residing in state facility without appropriate housing and are at risk of entering an adult care home.
+In both the adult care home and hospital setting, LME-MCO staff start by providing In Reach to the systems.
 Here certified peer specialists meet with individuals and explore what type of living situation they would be interested in.
 If an individual requests assistance with moving back to the community, In Reach then activates the individual in the Transitions to Community Living (TCL) project and the Transition Coordinator leads a team to support the move back to the community.

-Through extensive planning that includes housing, services and benefits, plans are identified and individuals are moved to the community.
+Through extensive planning that includes housing, services, and benefits; plans are identified and individuals are moved to the community.
 In order to make the housing affordable, the state has implemented its own voucher program and the individual will only pay 30% of their income towards housing.

-LME/MCOs are currently working with the state to make sure contracted providers of ACT and Supported Employment are operating programs that meet fidelity for that service model.
-Any individual refuse services, -being checks in e at least Tena incy Supports as a means
+LME-MCO are currently working with the state to make sure contracted providers for ACT and Supported Employment are operating programs that meet fidelity for that service model.
+Any individual participating can refuse services, however, everyone will receive at least Tenancy Supports as a means of providing well-being checks in the community.